 9. When is My Baby Ready to Swim?

 Baby swimming is fascinating.
-There is a theory out there that since babies are formed in amniotic fluid and have a breath-holding reflex when you blow in their face, they can swim just fine; however, you might want to hold off on those swim lessons for a little longer.
+There is a theory that, since babies are formed in amniotic fluid and have a breath-holding reflex when you blow in their face, they can swim just fine; however, you might want to hold off on those swim lessons for a little longer.

-According to the American Academy of Pediatrics, your child's swim lessons can start as early as one year old (source).
+According to the American Academy of Pediatrics, your child's swim lessons can start as early as age 1 (source).

 10. Can My Baby Watch TV?

-Screen time has been perhaps the single greatest controversy for parenting in recent times.
+Screen time has perhaps been the single greatest parenting controversy in recent times.
 While it can be tempting to let your little one watch something while you get chores done, it's best to keep the screen time as close to zero as possible.

-Many studies suggest that screen time has a negative effect on children's brains if they spend more than an hour watching TV (source, source).
+Many studies suggest that screen time can have a negative effect on children's brains when they spend more than an hour watching TV (source, source).
 For young children, the line is drawn at no more than 30 minutes of quality programming (source).

 The American Academy of Pediatrics states that children 18 months old and younger should have zero screen time (source)!

 But why?
-Babies make millions of neural connections every second and learn lessons that we adults take for granted (like how ceiling fans are magical creatures).
+Babies make millions of neural connections every second and learn lessons that we adults take for granted (like how ceiling fans are magical creatures) (source).

 Frankly, if you put a phone or the TV in front of a baby, she will sit there like a teenage zombie with a phone.
 We don't need to start that yet; it will come in time.